BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Alex-C-Mwangi/README.md

 They help readers understand the purpose of each part of the document enabling them to research and learn efficiently.

 ## 10. What are some best practices for creating effective headings and subheadings?
-Use of short, point specific headings that are easy to understand Using clear normal language when writng them to avoid confusion or mis-interpretation Avoiding abnormal fonts and formats when writing the headings
+Use of short, point specific headings that are easy to understand.
+Using clear normal language when writng them to avoid confusion or mis-interpretation.
+Avoiding abnormal fonts and formats when writing the headings.

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
 a)The project name and purpose